roccomuso/rpi-dashboard/README.md

 <h3>Clone the repo</h3>

-In the first lines of <code>index.js</code> you'll find default values, like template directory and server port.
+If you wanna edit the template or something else, clone the repo instead of using npm.

-        var SERVER_PORT = 80;
+In the first lines of <code>index.js</code> you'll find the path to the directory containing templates (<code>./templates</code>).
+You can customize the template as you like.

         var TEMPLATE_DIR = __dirname+'/templates/';

 - Clone the repository on the <code>/home/pi/Desktop/</code>: